mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 245 - exec() and eval()/readme.md

 * * *

-> When you actually sit down to write some code, you learn things that you didn’t get from thinking about them in modeling terms…there is a feedback process there that you can only really get at from executing some things and seeing what works.
+> When you actually sit down to write some code, you learn things that you didn't get from thinking about them in modeling terms there is a feedback process there that you can only really get at from executing some things and seeing what works.

 _Martin Fowler_